• Skip to primary navigation

 Ingredients you will need

-- Russet potatoes - Also known as a baking potato.
-You cannot make good hash browns with waxy potatoes such as reds or yukon golds, so stick with starchy potatoes like russet potatoes.
+• Russet potatoes - Also known as baking potatoes, the best potatoes to use are russets.
+You cannot make crispy hash browns with waxy potatoes such as reds or yukon golds, so stick with starchy potatoes like russet potatoes.

 Tip: I don't recommend using a salad spinner to remove the water, you will be left with too much water in the potatoes to make crispy homemade hash browns.

-Fifth thing I learned: Place the hash in the hot pan and press with a spatula to evenly flatten the shreds and brown the potatoes.
+Fifth thing I learned: Place the shredded potatoes in the hot pan and press with a spatula to flatten the shreds into an even layer, then brown the potatoes until they have crispy edges.
 Thinner is better as this will ensure everything cooks.
-If you desire healthier hash browns you can use a minimal amount of oil/butter, but using more fat will result in deliciously crispy hash browns.
+If you desire healthier hash browns you can use less oil and butter, but using more fat will result in deliciously crispy hash browns.

 Sixth thing I learned: Once the bottom is crispy you can use a spatula to divide the hash brown into four sections and then proceed to gingerly flip them.
-OR you can flip the whole thing in the pan with a quick upward flick of your wrist… don’t worry your dog will love you as you practice.
+OR you can flip the whole thing in the pan with a quick upward flick of your wrist.
 Once flipped proceed to cook until the bottom is crisp.

 Once you have finished cooking your homemade shredded hash browns you can serve them immediately or place them on a baking sheet in a warm oven to keep them warm while you work on additional batches of deliciously crispy potatoes.